 The only way to know if your digital marketing strategy is working is to track the performance of your content across all the channels you’re using.
-At a minimum, you’ll want to know the number of website visitors and what they’re doing when they come to your site.
+At a minimum, you’ll want to know the number of website visitors and their actions when they come to your site.
 Additionally, you’ll want to track whether you’re meeting your customer acquisition and conversion goals.
 Finally, if you’re running ads, you’ll want to know if you’re getting a good ROI.

-Review your website performance using Google Analytics, SE Ranking, or another platform and take full advantage of the analytics data available on your social media channels.
+Review your website performance using Google Analytics, NP Digital, or another platform and take full advantage of the analytics data available on your social media channels.

-- what types of content is securing the highest engagement
+- what types of content secure the highest engagement

 - how to better optimize your content